thehappycheese/windows_pen_tablet_rust/readme.md

 confirm that the issue is not with Huion's driver.
 Microsoft is my prime suspect because I have seen this issues reported by users of all different tablet manufacturers.

+## Extra Packages

+- `test_print_type_sizes` contains python notebooks and experiments used to understand `struct` memory layout using the experimental compiler flag `rustc -Z print-type-sizes`